 When the TXVECTOR parameter LTF_SEQUENCE is not present, insecure HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
 The number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
 The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times.
 If the TXVECTOR parameter LTF_SEQUENCE is not present, neither is the TXVECTOR parameter NUM_USERS, which is then assumed to be 1.

-When the TXVECTOR parameter LTF_SEQUENCE is present, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 0.8 µs or 1.6 µs, depending on the TXVECTOR parameter GI_TYPE, see Figure 27-52c (HE Ranging NDP format with Secure HE-LTFs).
+When the TXVECTOR parameter LTF_SEQUENCE is present, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, see Figure 27-52c (HE Ranging NDP format with Secure HE-LTFs).
 For the secure HE-LTF symbol or packet extension field with zero-power GI, the time domain signal has zero power during the period of GI.
 The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams NSTS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499)

 TGaz Editor: Modify the following figure Figure 27-52c as follows: